TownLake/blog-samrhea-legacy/content/pages/at-cloudflare.md

 ## 🌱 Previously

 Back in the day they let me build stuff.
 I had the wonderful opportunity to work with brilliant people at Cloudflare to ship products that change how our customers keep their teams safe.
+These products are now led by Product Managers who are taking them to new places to help even more customers.

 <main class="grid">
   <article>